PaulWillis/SpreadsheetCreateAndMail/README.md

 # SpreadsheetCreateAndMail

-This project is show an example of creating and emailing a spreadsheet.
+This project is shows an example of creating and emailing a spreadsheet.
 ### Features
 -